xtiandiaz/emerald/README.md

 ### Pending (but in the list):

-- Entity pooling (to create and reuse particular Entities).
+- Entity pooling (to create and reuse particular Entities)
-- A simple visual editor to outline Scenes more easily.
+- A simple visual editor to outline Scenes more easily
+- Distribute the framework as an NPM package (when it gets tested and mature)

 # Getting Started